 Testing Center Information

-All NOVA campus Testing Centers stay open for all posted hours and will make every attempt to have the test you need, when you need it.
-Be sure to leave yourself enough time to do well and leave us enough time to serve you well.
+All NOVA campus Testing Centers stay open for posted hours and will make every attempt to have the test you need when you need it.

 General Testing Procedures